SchattenWolf2008/local-cert-manager/README.md

 ### What are bundles?
 "Bundles" describe a folder containing a certificate / ca file(s).
 It may contain multiple domain names in the same certificate file, meaning you dont have to use different files in nginx configuration for multiple domain names.
 So bundle is just a different name for directory / the certificate file.

+### Bulk domain support
+Allows adding multiple domains at once by separating with commas.